-Japan Airlines (JAL) is a highly regarded airline and expectations were high before my first ever business class flight with JAL, from Sydney to Tokyo.
+Japan Airlines (JAL) is one of the world’s most highly regarded airlines, so my expectations were high before my first ever business class flight with it, from Sydney to Tokyo.

-The airline didn’t disappoint.
-The advanced Boeing 787 Dreamliner that JAL operates on this route, together with the airline’s excellent customer service, dining and seats, made for a stylish, comfortable and memorable flight – one of the best I’ve ever had in business class.
+It didn’t disappoint.
+The advanced Boeing 787 Dreamliner that JAL operates on this route, together with the airline’s excellent customer service, dining and seats, made for a stylish, comfortable and memorable flight.

 I would definitely recommend flying with JAL, which operates from both Sydney and Melbourne to Tokyo and onwards to Europe, Asia, and North America.